 The GDL had to adjust quickly to the unprecedented situation of the COVID-19 pandemic.
 The 2020/2021 Labs start with a virtual Incubator phase, preparing participants for an on site Impact phase in 2021.
-All three Labs have been extraordinary from the very beginning, as they are organised and implemented by GDL members.
+All Labs have been extraordinary from the very beginning, as they are organised and implemented by GDL members.

 The Role of Local Communities in the Context of Global Affairs